zuluplatform/gincoin-core/README.md

 ----------------

 Dash is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Dash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Gincoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Gincoin Core is the name of the open source software which enables the use of this currency.